gilbarbara/colorizr/README.md

 ```

 **hex2rgb(input: string): RGB**
-_convert a hex string into an RGB object_
+Convert a hex string into an RGB object.

 ```typescript
 import { hex2rgb } from 'colorizr';